Tome Shut Down — Here's the Best Tome Alternative in 2026

 What Happened to Tome?

 Tome launched in 2022 as one of the first AI-native presentation tools and quickly attracted millions of users with its narrative-style, scrollable format.
-The product was genuinely innovative — it was one of the first tools to generate complete presentations from prompts.
+The product was genuinely innovative — it was one of the first tools to let you write a story in a document-style editor and have it become a presentation.

 However, Tome never solved the monetization problem.
 With 20 million users but under $4 million in ARR, the math didn't work.
 On April 30, 2025, Tome shut down its presentation product entirely.
 Users who didn't export their presentations before the deadline lost all their data permanently.
 The Tome brand was acquired by AngelList for document summarization technology, while the team pivoted to sales automation under the name Lightfield.